All About Minerals

 Copper

-print page print this page Email email this page
+print page print the page Email email the page Follow VitalHealthZone on Twitter Bookmark and Share

 Why copper is good for you

-Copper is required in the formation of haemoglobin, red blood cells and bones.
+Copper is required in the formation of haemoglobin, red blood cells and for healthy bones.
 It helps with the formation of elastin as well as collagen - making it necessary for wound healing.
 Copper works closely with iron for these functions.

 Copper is a vital component of a number of essential enzymes.
 It is essential for energy production, connective tissue formation, iron metabolism, melanin formation and it also has an antioxidant function.